Remi Adefarasin

 Remi Adefarasin (born 2 February 1948) is an English cinematographer.

 For his work on Elizabeth (1998), he became the first black person to be nominated for the Academy Award for Best Cinematography.

-Education and career
+Career

-He studied photography and filmmaking at the Harrow College, and then started his career as a camera trainee at BBC-TV's Ealing Studios.
+He studied photography and filmmaking at Harrow Technical College, and then started his career as a camera trainee at BBC-TV's Ealing Studios.

 Adefarasin was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to television and film.

+On 7th February 2026 he was given the BSC Lifetime Achievement Award.
+He is the 19th member to receive this highest honour bestowed by the society.

 Personal life

 Adefarasin is married and has three sons.